PoseLib/PoseLib/README.md

 Please cite also the original publications of the different methods (see table above).

+## Hunter package manager (optional use)

+Hunter is a CMake driven cross-platform package manager for C/C++.
+Linux, Windows, macOS, iOS, Android, Raspberry Pi, etc. It will download the dependencies automatically.
+More details: https://github.com/cpp-pm/hunter

+Hunter is disabled by default.
+To activate, add `-DHUNTER_ENABLED=ON` to cmake:

+    > cmake -DHUNTER_ENABLED=ON ..

 ## License
 PoseLib is licensed under the BSD 3-Clause license.
 Please see [License](https://github.com/vlarsson/PoseLib/blob/master/LICENSE) for details.